 We are committed to learning and unlearning and listening and reflecting.
 We are striving to take steps to dismantle and disrupt racism daily through our sharing and raising of our children.

-Please see below for resources that have helped us on our journey.
+Please see below for resources that have helped us on our journey and that we support.

-- Ways to support (donations, learning, calling MPs to action)
+- Link to how you can support, right now (donations, learning, calling MPs to action)

 - The Indigenous Ally Toolkit (PDF)